AidanColvin/OpenReview/README.md

 Nielsen, J., and Molich, R. (1990).
 Heuristic evaluation of user interfaces. *Proceedings of the ACM CHI 90 Human Factors in Computing Systems Conference*, 249-256.

-Yu, F., Liu, C., and Sharmin, S. (2022).
-Performance, usability, and user experience of Rayyan for systematic reviews. *Proceedings of the Association for Information Science and Technology*, 59(1), 598-600.

-Ouzzani, M., Hammady, H., Fedorowicz, Z., and Elmagarmid, A. (2016).
-Rayyan -- a web and mobile app for systematic reviews. *Systematic Reviews*, 5(1), 210.

-Rayyan Systems Inc. (2024). *Rayyan -- Intelligent Systematic Review*. https://www.rayyan.ai
+Page, M. J., McKenzie, J. E., Bossuyt, P. M., Boutron, I., Hoffmann, T. C., Mulrow, C. D., and Moher, D. (2021).
+The PRISMA 2020 statement: an updated guideline for reporting systematic reviews. *BMJ*, 372, n71.

+Higgins, J. P. T., Thomas, J., Chandler, J., Cumpston, M., Li, T., Page, M. J., and Welch, V. A. (Eds.)
+(2023). *Cochrane Handbook for Systematic Reviews of Interventions* (version 6.4).
+Cochrane. https://training.cochrane.org/handbook

 ---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full terms.

+You are free to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of this software.
+Attribution is appreciated but not required.

 ---